faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 "Therefore I say unto you, Take no thought for your life, what ye shall eat, or what ye shall drink; nor yet for your body, what ye shall put on.
 Is not the life more than meat, and the body than raiment?"
 (Matthew 6:25)  Latter-day Saints scope this injunction to apply to the apostles, but other Christians have little reason to discard this statement.
 Everyone realizes that this kind of life is basically unsustainable for any significant portion of the population.
 401Ks, insurance, savings accounts, the stock market are all things the vast majority Christians believe in or otherwise accept as the way things are simply done.

-*Why should I teach my children those sayings of Jesus that are pretty much untranslatable to their lives and which we all routinely ignore in one way or another anyway?*
+*Why should I teach my children those sayings of Jesus that seem untranslatable to their lives and which most Christians downplay or ignore anyway?*

 ## Reluctance to fully accept homosexuals